Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: Background on constraints and the chord Hilbert space

 We now focus on the DSSYK model.
 Given that the DSSYK model has a SL$_q^+(2,\mathbb{R})$ quantum group instead of the SL$^+(2,\mathbb{R})$ gauge group of JT gravity; the procedure above involves second-class constraints generically (we study an exception in Sec. \ref{sec:NV model}). {In order to discuss the quantization of the bulk dual, one can implement Dirac quantization with specific constraints (originally explored in \cite{Blommaert:2024whf} for sine dilaton gravity).
 In this work, we proceed in a different approach from \cite{Blommaert:2024whf}.
 We work directly in the chord Hilbert space of the DSSYK without assuming a specific bulk dual, since there might be several depending on the constraints that we impose, and we also incorporate matter in the bulk Hilbert space.} We will present the specific constraints $\hat{\varphi}_i$ in the different examples explored in Secs. \ref{sec:ASC from DSSYK}, \ref{sec:NV model}.

-We now briefly explain the general set up.
+We now briefly explain the general set-up.
 The DSSYK model with matter chords can be expressed through a chord Hilbert space as in \cite{Lin:2022rbf}

-Here, $\tilde{\Delta}=\qty{\Delta_1,\dots,\Delta_m}$ is a string of conformal dimensions, where each one $\Delta_i$ corresponds to a double-scaled operator $\hat{\mathcal{O}}_{\Delta_i}$.
+Here, $\tilde{\Delta}=\qty{\Delta_1,\dots,\Delta_m}$ is a string of conformal dimensions, where each $\Delta_i$ corresponds to a double-scaled operator $\hat{\mathcal{O}}_{\Delta_i}$.
 Also, $n_0$ is identified with the number of open (H-)chords to the left of all particle chords; $n_1$ is the number between the first two particles; until we count for all the $m$ particles.
 The chord Hilbert space expressed in the chord number basis \eqref{eq:Fock space with matter} has a natural bulk interpretation, emphasized in \cite{Lin:2022rbf}, where the parameter $n$ is related a wormhole bulk length (although the basis where the lengths have this interpretation has to be carefully constructed through the Gram-Schmidt procedure).
-It was also emphasized that the same state can be expressed in energy basis.

 It was also found through chord diagram combinatorics that the Hamiltonian that describes this system can be expressed as \cite{Lin:2022rbf}

 where $J$ is a coupling constant (resulting from Gaussian ensemble averaging in Hamiltonian moments of the SYK model).
 The division of the system into left/right chord sectors is due to a particle chord insertion (see Fig. \ref{fig:brane_from_DSSYK} for examples).
 The operators in \eqref{eq:two-sided new} act as follows